4 questions to ask potential tenants as lettings demand heats up [+ free referencing checklist]

-Demand is growing as we head into the traditionally busy summer months for lettings and you can make sure you’re not wasting your landlords' or agency’s time or money on applicants your referencing provider would advise against with just a few key questions.
+Demand is growing for lettings and you can make sure you’re not wasting your landlords' or agency’s time or money on applicants your referencing provider would advise against with just a few key questions.

-Demand in lettings has been gradually building in recent months - and shows no sign of abating as we head into the summer, with rents currently high and voids low across England according to Goodlord's Rental Index.
+Demand in lettings has been gradually building in recent months - and shows no sign of abating, with rents currently high and voids low across England according to Goodlord's Rental Index.

 This means it's important to make sure you’re not wasting your agency’s time or money on applicants your referencing provider would advise against.